 The mission of the Domestic Abuse & Sexual Assault Crisis Center is to help, serve, and advocate for those impacted by interpersonal violence, to be proactive regarding its prevention, and to create positive change.

-We believe survivors, no matter their age, race, color, LGTBQIA+ identity, gender identity or expression, sexual orientation, religion, immigration status, socioeconomic status, or ability level.
+We believe survivors, no matter their age, race, color, LGBTQIA+ identity, gender identity or expression, sexual orientation, religion, immigration status, socioeconomic status, or ability level.

 The Domestic Abuse & Sexual Assault Crisis Center provides services to all who identify themselves as victims of domestic violence and/or sexual assault regardless of age, race, color, LGBTQIA+ identity, gender identity or expression, sexual orientation, religion, immigration status, socioeconomic status, or ability level.